What it means

 Decision hygiene: The operator removes low-value work, clarifies tradeoffs, and forces marketing choices to match the company’s stage and sales motion.

-At Nyman Media, we typically look for the operating constraints first.
+We look for the binding constraint first.
 A company may not need more content; it may need a clearer point of view.
-It may not need another agency; it may need a tighter campaign brief.
-It may not need more AI tools; it may need a better definition of what AI should replace, accelerate, or improve.
+It may not need another agency; it may need a sharper campaign brief.
+It may not need more AI tools; it may need a better definition of what AI should replace, speed up, or improve.

 A practical CMO-as-a-service audit often includes: